silverbulletmd/silverbullet/website/Snippets.md

     .

-When the page already contains frontmatter before inserting the snippet, it will be augmented with the additional frontmatter specified by the template.
+When the page already contained frontmatter before inserting the snippet, it will be augmented with the additional frontmatter specified by the template.

 # Use
 A snippet can be _triggered_ via the specified `slashCommand` via `/slashCommand` or via {[Open Command Palette]} and/or its associate key bindings when `command`, `key`/`mac` are specified.